lnsongxf/WeinbergVeillette_Bail/README.md

 # Replication Package

-This replication package produces all the tables and figures from "Do Bail Bonds Prevent Failure to Appear at Trial?" by Alex Weinberg and John Veillette.
+This replication package produces all the tables and figures from "Do Bail Bonds Prevent Failure to Appear at Trial?" by [Alex Weinberg](https://alex-weinberg.com/) and [John Veillette](https://github.com/john-veillette).
+This paper was written for the undergraduate course Applied Microeconometrics taught by [Professor Ali Hortaçsu](https://home.uchicago.edu/~hortacsu/).

 ## Instructions